pableeto/pableeto.github.io/_pages/about.md

 ([Here](https://mp.weixin.qq.com/s?__biz=MzA4NzIyMDY0OA==&mid=2655393474&idx=1&sn=7268b5e38dddbb216f6354de3a9cf1e4&scene=19#wechat_redirect) is an article about my wonderful internship experience at MSRA.)

 My current main research interest is (video centric) multi-modality.
 I also have worked deeply in the field of material appearance modeling, 3D reconstruction, and video segmentation.
-I have published 20+ papers at top-tier conferences and journals such as SIGGRAPH, CVPR, ICCV, AAAI, TIP, etc.
+I have published 20+ papers at top-tier conferences and journals such as SIGGRAPH, CVPR, ICCV, ECCV, AAAI, etc.
 Please drop me an email if you are interested in research internships or collaborations.

 <!-- # 🔥 News